boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ## Tightening the Screws

-It's nice that we have a what appears to be fully functioning web-service so quickly, but a closer look reveals some serious problems with our implementation.
-Let go over them one by one and fix them.
+It's nice that we have a what appears to be a fully functioning web-service so quickly, but a closer look reveals some serious problems with our implementation.
+Let's go over them one by one and fix them.

 But first, a few words about the endpoint handlers.
-The `handlers.collectionResource()` and `handlers.individualResource()` handler factory methods can take second argument, which is the default handler extension.
+The `handlers.collectionResource()` and `handlers.individualResource()` handler factory methods can take a second argument, which is the default handler extension.
 The extension is an object with hooks.
-Each hook&mdash;a function&mdash;plugs into a specific point in the handler's call processing logic and allows extending and/or modifiying it.
-The description of all the different hooks can be found in the [Handler Extensions](https://github.com/boylesoftware/x2node-ws-resources#handler-extensions) section of the [x2node-ws-resources](https://github.com/boylesoftware/x2node-ws-resources) module manual.
+Each hook&mdash;a function&mdash;plugs into a specific point in the handler's call processing logic and allows extending and/or modifying it.
+A description for all the available hooks, can be found in the [Handler Extensions](https://github.com/boylesoftware/x2node-ws-resources#handler-extensions) section of the [x2node-ws-resources](https://github.com/boylesoftware/x2node-ws-resources) module manual.

-We recommend keeping each endpoint handler extension in its own file under `lib/handlers` folder in the project.
-For example, in our `server.js` we are going to have:
+We recommend keeping each endpoint handler extension in its own file under the project folder: `lib/handlers`.
+For example, in `server.js` we are going to have:

 ```javascript
 // assemble and run the web-service